CodeCrashStudios/JSON2LVL/README.md

 It also compresses the file with GZip which should make it much smaller at the expense of longer loading times.

 ## Note:
-* Due to using unsigned shorts, 0 is considered an empty tile.
+* Due to it using unsigned shorts, 0 is considered an empty tile.
 So when referencing a tile sheet you need to subtract 1 to get the correct index.
 * There can only be one tileset per map but I do plan on adding the ability to use more.